abaer123/gitlab-agent/doc/architecture.md

   * (potentially) Sending notifications via ActionCable for events received from `agentk`.
   * Polling manifest repositories for [GitOps support](gitops.md) by talking to Gitaly.

 * `GitLab RoR` is the main GitLab application.
-It uses gRPC to talk to `kgb`.
+It uses gRPC to talk to `kas`.
 We could also support Kubernetes API to simplify migration of existing code onto this architecture.
 Could support both, depending on the need.

-[Bidirectional streaming](https://grpc.io/docs/guides/concepts/#bidirectional-streaming-rpc) is used between `agentk` and `kgb`.
-This allows the connection acceptor i.e. gRPC server `kgb` to act as a client, sending requests as gRPC replies.
+[Bidirectional streaming](https://grpc.io/docs/guides/concepts/#bidirectional-streaming-rpc) is used between `agentk` and `kas`.
+This allows the connection acceptor i.e. gRPC server `kas` to act as a client, sending requests as gRPC replies.
 Inverting client-server relationship is needed because the connection has to be initiated from the inside of the Kubernetes cluster to bypass a firewall or NAT the cluster may be behind.
 See https://gitlab.com/gitlab-org/gitlab/-/issues/212810.

 ## Guiding principles

-- Prefer putting logic into `kgb` rather than into `agentk`. `agentk` should be kept as simple as possible.
-On GitLab.com `kgb` is under our control, so we'll be able to upgrade it regularly to add new features without requiring users of the integration to upgrade `agentk` running in their clusters.
+- Prefer putting logic into `kas` rather than into `agentk`. `agentk` should be kept as simple as possible.
+On GitLab.com `kas` is under our control, so we'll be able to upgrade it regularly to add new features without requiring users of the integration to upgrade `agentk` running in their clusters.

   `agentk` still cannot be viewed as a dumb reverse proxy because it will likely have functionality on top of the cache ([via informers](https://github.com/kubernetes/client-go/blob/ccd5becdffb7fd8006e31341baaaacd14db2dcb7/tools/cache/shared_informer.go#L34-L183)).